AnthonyTudorov/PALISADE-SizeOf-Fork/README-build.md

 This will create all the necessary makefiles.
 If you say "make help", all available targets are printed.

+We also make use of git submodules for many of the pieces of code from third-party sources.
+The cereal, google-benchmark, google-test and gperftools code are all git submodules.

+If you want to use the tcmalloc package, you must

+make tcm

+If you don't want to use tcmalloc any more, you must run

+make tcm_clean

 There is one big difference between the old scheme for running make and the new scheme, The difference has to do with the third-party GMP and NTL libraries.
 The user MUST build these libraries one time, with separate commands: